Basic Concept of HashMap

 // bit (sign bit) is cleared, ensuring h is non-negative

-I won't go into the principles of two's complement encoding in detail here.
-If you're interested, you can look it up and study it on your own.
+I won't elaborate on the principles of two's complement encoding here.
+If you're interested, you can search and learn about it yourself.

-is usually very large, and we need to map it to a valid index in the table
+is usually quite large, and we need to map it to a valid index in the table

 array.

-This shouldn't be difficult for you.
-Previously, in Circular Array Principles and Implementation, we used the %
+This problem shouldn't be difficult for you.
+Previously, in Circular Array Principle and Implementation, we used the %

-operation to ensure the index is valid.
+operation to ensure the legality of the index.
 The complete hash

 function implementation is as follows: